-We drove around a lot.
+During out staycation in Wiltshire, we drove around a lot.
 Some attractions we only spotted from the car, like Stonehenge, Avebury stone circle and the Westbury White Horse.

 One rain day we went into Warminster town centre.
 The town ‘derived its name from the Minster Church of St Denys which was built in Saxon times within a loop of the River Were’.
 We trawled the charity shops for bargains, visited the local Flying Saucers Painting Pottery Café.
 In total studio time, two ceramic pieces and postage totalled about £30.
 The studio polished and fired the ceramics before posting them which was handy.
 (Ours arrived the day after we returned home) We ended our day at J.D.
 Wetherspoons for a family pub dinner.

-Bath, Somerset was only 40 minutes away so we visited twice.
+Somerset was only 40 minutes away so we visited twice.
 Actually, we drove to the Park n Ride and caught a bus from there into the city centre.
 We bought the family museum saver ticket online which allowed us to visit the Roman Baths, the Victoria Art Gallery and Fashion Museum.
 Totally savings according the website was £7.
 Valentina really got into the interactive tour at the bath house, as well as the period dress-up at the fashion museum.
 Because children in Somerset returned to school one week before Surrey, there were no museum lead activities at the art gallery for children.
 However the kids we allowed to colour in pictures based on original pieces at the gallery.

 Nunney Castle dates back to medieval times.
 It was built Sir John Deere la Mare in the 1370’s.
 Sir John was a local knight.
 His castle was besieged and damaged by Parliamentarians in 1645, during the English Civil War.
 Plaques on site provide a brief history and illustration of what it used to look like back in the day.

-We also drove further afield to Swindon.
+We also drove further afield to Swindon, which was 1 hour and 20 minutes away.
 The attraction to Swindon was McArthurGlen Designer Outlets which happens to be 10 minutes from the Oasis Leisure Swimming Pool.
 En route we drove through Westbury which is how we came to see the White Horse.
 We also drove through Avebury which has special significance to hubby and me ( on the way back we stopped briefly to see the Stone Circle and the cottage we had a romantic break in many moons ago.)The Outlets is housed in the restored Grade II listed buildings of the Great Western railway works and it’s fully covered which was perfect for the rainy day.
 I found a few bargains while the kids played in the play area.
 They also adored the little train shuttle that took them and their dad around the outlet.

 From the retail park we went to the Oasis Leisure Centre Swimming Pool.
 The pool area had an enchanting tropical paradise aesthetic.
 It has a wave machine and water cannon, 3 giant water slides, the Great White, Sidewinder and Storm, and a hydro-slide, as well as a Pirate ship water play area for toddlers.
 I’m not an adrenaline junkie, so I spent most of my time in the Lagoon area and attempted the Sidewinder once and so did the kids.
 We only spent about 1 ½ hours because band systems was in effect.

 Next stop is Pembrokeshire, Wales in the summer!!
 I’m super excited.
 We’ll be staying near Barafundle Bay which is apparently so gorgeous it rivals the Caribbean.
 We lasted visited Pembrokeshire about three years ago and stayed in the holiday park Bluestone.